-To date all revenue has been generated from the Company's agreements with AbbVie, executed in October 2018, and Janssen, executed in February 2019 and amended in December 2020.
+To date all revenue has been generated from the Company's agreements with AbbVie, executed in October 2018 and terminated as of December 2022, and Janssen, executed in February 2019 and amended in December 2020.
 Please refer to Note 12 below for details of ASC 606 application to the Company's agreements with AbbVie and Janssen.

 The Company first evaluates collaboration arrangements to determine whether the arrangement (or part of the arrangement) represents a collaborative arrangement pursuant to ASC Topic 808, Collaborative Arrangements, based on the risks and rewards and activities of the parties pursuant to the contractual arrangement.
 The Company accounts for any collaborative arrangement or elements within the contract that are deemed to be a collaborative arrangement, and not a customer relationship, in accordance with ASC 808.
-Through December 31, 2021, the Company entered into two agreements - with AbbVie and Janssen - that have been accounted for pursuant to ASC 606.
+Through December 31, 2022, the Company had two agreements - with AbbVie and Janssen - that have been accounted for pursuant to ASC 606.